CCExtractor/cimico/README.md

-# Debugger.py
+# knightroBugger
 Hello there!
-Debugger.py is a debugger that is written in python which debugs python code!
+knightroBugger is a debugger that is written in python which debugs python code!